siom79/japicmp/README.md

         -x <pathToXmlOutputFile>, --xml-file <pathToXmlOutputFile>
             Provides the path to the xml output file.

-When your library under investigation implements interfaces or extends classes from other libraries than the JDK, you will have to add these to the class path:
+When your library implements interfaces or extends classes from other libraries than the JDK, you will have to add these to the class path:

 	java -cp japicmp-0.4.1-jar-with-dependencies.jar;otherLibrary.jar japicmp.JApiCmp -n new-version.jar -o old-version.jar